 Create pages on Facebook, Instagram and (if appropriate) Twitter, where you can start to build a following by posting images of your product and making sure you interact with similar brands.
 Social media can be one of the best ways that you can get in touch with customers, and lets them contact you easily too.
 Make sure you respond quickly and clearly, so they know that you’re a trustworthy site!

 Search engine optimisation (SEO) is the web strategy that determines how high you place within search engines such as Google.
 SEO is a constantly evolving medium, which means it can be hard to stay on top of its ever-changing nuances.
 The basics, though, include ensuring that the keywords that potential customers are searching for are included on your site.
+With the help of a professional SEO Agency you can improve your business profile within an online search engine, allowing you to be found a lot easier by customers.
+Essentially the higher up the list you are on pages like Google the more likely a potential consumer will click on your website.
 It’s important that, as you build your online shop, you pay attention to this.

 PR might be something to think about further down the line, but when you do have the time to consider it it can be an incredibly useful tool.
 Successfully built your shop and want to advise others on doing the same?
 Got a niche that other people might be interested in learning about?
 Want to talk about launching your online shop during social distancing, and how the context helped your business?
 Make sure your profile is uploaded on places where journalists might be looking for comments for their pieces (like Cision) and ensure you’re always available for comment in news and feature stories.
 If people start seeing your business’ name in the press, and journalists start linking to your site in their stories, you’re onto a winner.